fahadshery/edXCompetition/Code/RCode.md

 ```

-So we have 4619 observations and 110 columns/variables.
+So we have 4619 observations and 110 columns/variables in the training set and 1980 obs. with 109 columns in the test set.

-Lets check how many poeple in the given population are happy and how many are not in the training set:
+Let's check how many poeple in the given population are happy and how many are not in the training set:

 ```r